yifanlu/taiHEN/USAGE.md

 automatically after running.
 In the case that it is not possible, you should be careful not to load the same kernel module twice.

+It it important to remember to always clean up hooks and injections in `module_stop` for kernel modules.
+You should be doing this for user modules as well, but patches in user-space will be cleaned up by taiHEN when the process exits.
+Patches in kernel will not be cleaned up automatically.

 ### Syscall stack limitations

 When writing a kernel module that exposes new syscalls, know that the syscall